ghc-proposals/ghc-proposals/README.rst

    `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`_

-7. If a proposal sees no activity for along time, they are marked as “dormant”.
+7. If a proposal sees no activity for along time, they are marked as “dormant”, and eventually closed.

-   `What is a dormant proposal <#what-is-a-dormant-proposal>`_ • `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22dormant%22>`_
+   `What is a dormant proposal <#what-is-a-dormant-proposal>`_ • `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22dormant%22>`_

 8. Once a proposal is accepted, it still has to be implemented.
 The author may do that, or someone else.
 We mark the proposal as “implemented” once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email or GitHub issue).

    `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`_